MichaelRommm/Jupyter_Notebook_Python_Projects/README.md

 ## About

 Hi, I'm Michael!
-With a background in entrepreneurship and a passion for data-driven decision-making, I'm on a journey to transition into a Data Analyst role.
-As the former Co-Founder & CEO of [Finger Food](https://finger-food.co.il), I've honed my skills in operations management, business analytics, and digital marketing, leveraging data to drive strategic growth initiatives.
+I am a Data Analyst with a keen eye for detail and strong analytical skills.
+With a background in entrepreneurship and a passion for data-driven decision-making, I am proficient in SQL, Python, R, Excel, Power BI and Tableau.

-This portfolio showcases my progress in data analytics and features projects that demonstrate my proficiency in SQL and data analysis.
+As the former Co-Founder & CEO of [Finger Food](https://finger-food.co.il), I have honed my skills in operations management, business analytics, and digital marketing, leveraging data to drive strategic growth initiatives.
+This portfolio showcases my progress in data analytics and features projects that demonstrate my proficiency in data analysis, visualization, and business analytics.

 ## Portfolio Projects